Booking Terms & Conditions

 Payment of all fees and charges must be received in full before the event.
 If payment has not been received prior to the event, delegates will be asked to guarantee payment by credit/debit card on the day.

 It may be necessary for reasons beyond the control of the organizer to alter the content, timings or virtual event platform.
-In the event of a network or power outage, or incident beyond the organizers control, that prevents the running of the event, or prevents a delegate accessing the event, all pre-recorded content will be available on-demand immediately and for 6 months.
+In the event of a network or power outage, or incident beyond the organizers control, that prevents the running of the event, or prevents a delegate accessing the event, all pre-recorded content will be available on-demand with 48 hours of the Live Stream, and for 3 months afterwards.
 Delegates have the facility to add questions in advance of the Summit, and are advised to do so if their internet connection is not stable, in order to ensure the question is seen – questions will be addressed at the Chair’s discretion.
 All live sessions will also be recorded and added to the platform within 48 hours.

 All panel sessions are recorded and will be available on demand – by attending the Summit, the delegate consents that any recordings made which may include questions they asked, are able to be used in any news articles or programmes, web-casts, inclusion on web sites and for any other purpose(s) that the organizers affiliates and/or representatives deem fit.

 Anyone attending the summit may not take part in any online canvassing of other delegates or objectionable behavior or any activity which may disrupt the Summit or cause a nuisance to delegates or speakers.

 We operate conscientiously within the requirements of the General Data Protection Regulations 2018 and other electronic marketing legislation.
 We work within the principles of fair data processing, namely: